|

 - Saint Bartholomew | Apostle, Disciple, Martyr | Britannica

-Traditionally, Bartholomew also served as a missionary to Ethiopia, Mesopotamia, Parthia (in modern Iran), Lycaonia (in modern Turkey), and Armenia The apostle is said to have been martyred by flaying and beheading at the command of the Armenian king Astyages
+According to tradition: Bartholomew served as a missionary to India, Ethiopia, Mesopotamia, Parthia (in what is now Iran), Lycaonia (in what is now Turkey), and Armenia The apostle is said to have been martyred by flaying and beheading at the command of the Armenian king Astyages

 |